-Financial Reporting Implications of the Tax Cuts and Jobs Act
+Financial reporting implications of Tax Cuts and Jobs Act

 The Tax Cuts and Jobs Act (“the Act”), signed by the President on December 22, 2017, has ushered in sweeping changes to the U.S. tax system.
 Certain changes in the new legislation will have an immediate impact on the income tax accounting of reporting entities, specifically those with calendar year ends and those with fiscal years that include the enactment date.